John Austin (legal philosopher): Legal positivism

 Austin's goal was to transform law into a true science.
 To do this, he believed it was necessary to purge human law of all moralistic notions and to define key legal concepts in strictly empirical terms.
 Law, according to Austin, is a social fact and reflects relations of power and obedience.
 This twofold view, that (1) law and morality are separate and (2) that all human-made ("positive") laws can be traced back to human lawmakers, is known as legal positivism.
 Drawing heavily on the thought of Jeremy Bentham, Austin was the first legal thinker to work out a fully developed positivistic theory of law.

 Austin argues that laws are rules, which he defines as a type of command.
 More precisely, laws are general commands issued by a sovereign to members of an independent political society, and backed up by credible threats of punishment or other adverse consequences ("sanctions") in the event of non-compliance.
 The sovereign in any legal system is the person or group of persons habitually obeyed by the bulk of the population, which does not habitually obey anyone else.
 A command is a declared wish that something should be done, issued by a superior, and accompanied by threats in the event of non-compliance.
 Such commands give rise to legal duties to obey.
 Note that all the key concepts in this account (law, sovereign, command, sanction, duty) are defined in terms of empirically verifiable social facts.
-No moral judgment, according to Austin, is ever necessary to determine what the law is – though of course morality must be consulted in determining what the law should be.
-Austin as a utilitarian believed that laws should promote the greatest happiness of society.
+No moral judgment, according to Austin, is ever necessary to determine what the law is—though morality must be consulted in determining what the law should be.
+Austin, as a utilitarian, believed that laws should promote the greatest happiness of society.